Judge mulls evidence for 3 of 6 in Alabama birthday shooting

 DADEVILLE, Ala.
-(AP) — An Alabama investigator described a bloody and chaotic crime scene filled with bullet casings and other evidence after a shooting killed four young people and wounded dozens at a Sweet Sixteen birthday party.
-Six people have been charged with murder.
+(AP) — An Alabama investigator described a bloody and chaotic crime scene filled with 89 bullet casings and other evidence after a shooting killed four young people and wounded dozens at a Sweet Sixteen birthday party.
+Authorities have charged six people with murder.

 Tuesday’s court hearing could determine if the three adults accused of last week’s shooting will be held without bond.
+A judge did not immediately issue a ruling.
 Hearings will be held later for the three juvenile defendants.
-A judge did not immediately issue a ruling.

 “Multiple shell casings.
 Blood everywhere,” testified Special Agent Jess Thornton of the Alabama Law Enforcement Agency.